msubhransu/libspline/README.md

 -n bins     : set the number of bins (default 10)
 -c cost     : set the parameter C (default 1)
 -e epsilon  : set tolerance of termination criterion
-				Dual maximal violation eps; similar to libsvm (default 0.1) -B bias     : if bias 0, instance x becomes [x; bias]; if bias 0, no bias term is added (default 1)
--wi weight  : weights adjust the parameter C of different classes (see README for details)
+			  dual maximal violation eps; similar to libsvm (default 0.1) -B bias     : if bias >= 0, instance x becomes [x; bias]; if bias < 0, no bias term is added (default 1) -wi weight  : weights adjust the parameter C of different classes (see README for details)
 col:
 	if 'col' is set, training_instance_matrix is parsed in column format, otherwise is in row format
 </pre>
 #### Predict